ah8ad3/gateway/README.md

 - Aggregate requests dynamically by define in integrate.json by template
 - DB manager with encryption to manage proxy and plugins
 - Middleware per proxy
-- Add and Delete proxy with REST Api
+- Now You can get, add, update, delete proxies, also you can add, update, delete plugin of proxies with rest Api

 # Installation
 ### Release